Top 5 Rules To The Ideal Living Room Layout Of Your Home

 Experts suggest that having large furniture in a large room and small individual pieces in small rooms are advisable, but for things like seating, make sure you don’t compromise on comfort.

-Living room layouts nowadays have to accommodate for a television.
+A Living room layout nowadays have to accommodate for a television.
 Though flat screens do make the space management easier, try and keep the angle of the seating just enough to be able to watch the television if need be.
 Too much of a direct angle towards the TV will disturb the conversation.
 Even though you might be proud of your television and you like watching a movie or game on it every weekend, you don’t want it to be the focal point of your living room.

-Just like a kitchen layout can play a huge part in the safety of the home, living room layouts can have a role to play as well.
+Just like a kitchen layout can play a huge part in the safety of the home, a living room layout can have a role to play as well.
 As this space is in the center of the home, in the case of a fire, many of the exit routes will be through it.
 This makes it essential to keep all entries and exits unblocked and easy to maneuver.